 A dash represents the end of the previous season while a slash represents the end of all earlier seasons.
 These symbols are roughly replicated in individual horse racing results, e.g. UR for unseated rider.

 Beside a horse’s name: these will refer to the equipment a horse is wearing (b for blinkers, v for visor (modified blinkers), p for cheekpieces and t for tongue tie).
 Wind surgery, a relatively new piece of information which marks that a horse has recently had an operation to help its breathing, is denoted by a w.

 If you see form indicators in a bold square whether a horse has won at today’s course (C), distance (D), or course and distance (CD).

-Usually in stones and pounds on British race cards, this denotes the weight a horse must carry, inclusive of jockey, saddle etc. In handicaps, better horses carry more weight.
+Usually in kilograms on Australian race cards, this denotes the weight a horse must carry, inclusive of jockey, saddle etc. In handicaps, better horses carry more weight.
 In other races, pre-stated race conditions decide the weight to be carried.

 A number in brackets beside the large racecard number: this refers to the draw.
 In Britain, and most countries, a low draw on a race round a bend is an advantage to some extent.
 Exactly what extent depends on the course and the proximity to a bend.
 On straight tracks, any draw bias may differ.
 There is no draw in jumps races, where horses line up behind a starting tape.